yOUNG PEOPLE'S PAGE- Present Groups!

 Below is a picture of some of us meeting with board members in Sacriston on a Friday evening.

 "Being in the Decisions Group is great because we get to meet on a monthly basis to talk about Investing in Children and what changes need to be made to improve it.
 All of the decisions we make are based on what children and young people tell us about the organisation and how it is run.

 It is our job to make sure everyone within the organisation has a say and recently did a large piece of work on evaluating IiC by visiting and speaking to members of the various groups to see what they think!"

 Meetings run from 5pm till 6.30pm, the venue will be posted soon.
 Future dates are:

 To get involved in the Decisions Group get in touch with Chloe on 0191 307 7030 or email@example.com

 Since 2001, the Diabetes Group has been working to improve the lives of young diabetics throughout County Durham and Darlington and beyond.
 We have improved clinical services, given presentations at National Conferences, met MP’s and run peer mentoring courses.

 The Type One Kids Project (T1KZ) is a support group for children and young people with type 1 diabetes.
 The project has now spread to Newcastle and further projects are being planned

 Chester-Le-Street Group meets on 2nd Saturday morning of the month, 10-12pm at Chester-Le-Street One Point Hub, Burns Green, DH3 3QH.
-Future dates: 9th July, 10th September, 8th October and 12th November.
+Future dates will be:

 Gateshead Group meets on last Saturday morning of the month, 10-12pm at Teams Community Centre, Askew Road West, NE8 2PW.
-Future Dates: 25th June, 30th July, 24th September, 29th October and 26th November.
+Future Dates will be:

 We also have the following regional events: